RumethW/MyQuote-Web-Application/README.md

-💬 QuoteHub – Full-Stack Web Application
+💬 MyQuote – Full-Stack Web Application

 Developed a full-stack web application using Ruby on Rails for the backend and HTML for the frontend interface.